 - Please note that there is no funding for this opportunity.
 The successful organisations will need to cover the cost of the effort required to participate in the pilot project, including the implementation of the data integration and travel expenses for one meeting in Europe.

-Applications close on 30 April and the pilot test sites are going to be selected directly after that.
-EENA and Waze will select the Pilot sites on the basis of potential impact, geographic spread and overall balance across the different emergency services and humanitarian organisations.
+The deadline for applications has been extended to 8 May 2017, after several requests from organisations around Europe.
+The pilot test sites are going to be selected directly after that.
+EENA and Waze will select the pilot sites on the basis of potential impact, geographic spread and overall balance across the different emergency services and humanitarian organisations.

 The project is expected to run until November 2017.